Physical Education (MS) - Exercise Science

 The Undergraduate Candidacy Committee may recommend the admission of the student to the program, defer admission, or reject the student's application.

-Internships In Non-teaching (NTC) Programs (HS, LS, PE)
+Internships In Non-teaching (NTC) Programs (Exercise Science, HS, LS)

 The Department of Health, Kinesiology, and Sport offers: